 - In terms of public speaking, the glasses removal trick can actually work fairly well, if done carefully.
 For example, some people first learning how to handle witnesses in court, or doing opening or closing arguments, will start fidgeting with their clothes or their glasses.
 One way to take the latter and make it work is to channel it; when you get to a question or line in your argument where you're really trying to make a point, draw attention to it by taking off your glasses and using them as a "prop" if you will by gesturing with the hand you have them in.
 (Granted, over doing it will make you look hammier than Horatio Caine, but careful application is very effective!)
 Law school witness examination classes actually occasionally bring this up as a useful trick to have in your arsenal.

-- Go watch the clips of Walter Cronkite reporting on the Kennedy assassination.
+- Go watch the clips of Walter Cronkite reporting on the assassination of John F. Kennedy.
 He invokes this trope repeatedly, most famously in his "From Dallas, Texas..." announcement of the President's death.
 It appears that Cronkite keeps putting on his reading glasses to scan bulletins as they are handed to him, then takes them off as he faces the camera to avoid reflecting glare from the lights.

 - Cronkite was also genuinely affected by the events that he was covering—events that he was learning of at the same time he was reporting them.
-He wasn't intentionally invoking this trope, but it nevertheless helped to highlight the seriousness of each development.
+He wasn't intentionally invoking, but it nevertheless helped to highlight the seriousness of each development.